MicrosoftDocs/winui-api/microsoft.ui.input.experimental/exppointerpoint_position.md

 > [!CAUTION]
 > This API is in development and considered experimental in the WinUI version selected.
 It might be altered or unavailable in other versions.

-Gets the location of the pointer input in client coordinates.
+Gets the location of the input pointer.

 ## -property-value

-The client coordinates, in device-independent pixel (DIP).
+The coordinates, in device-independent pixels (DIPs).

 ## -remarks